pflajszer/Brick-Problem-Brute-Force/README.md

 The application takes two command line arguments:
-- the path to the text file formatted as a "wall" in ```*.txt``` file with extension included (if the file is not located in the same folder as a program make sure to use an absolute path).
+- the path to the text file formatted as a "wall" in ```*.txt``` file with extension included (if the file is not located in the same folder as the program make sure to use an absolute path).
 - the initial position to start measuring maximum load for the given wall (index ```0``` starts at ```1``` as per specification)

 Example usage: